paparazzi/pprzlink/README.md

     }

-- init the RX structure (definitions can be found in `pprzlink/pprzlink_standalone.h`):
+Init the RX structure (definitions can be found in `pprzlink/pprzlink_standalone.h`):

     // somewhere in your init section
     struct pprzlink_device_rx dev_rx = pprzlink_device_rx_init(char_available, get_char);

-- parse messages by calling this function in your mainloop:
+Parse messages by calling this function in your mainloop:

     pprzlink_check_and_parse(&dev_rx, new_message);